kingces95/kingjs/descriptor/map-names/README.md

   - A descriptor containing a mapping of property names on `this` to names on the new descriptor.
 Properties on `this` not included in `map` will not be copied.
   - A callback which maps names on `this` to names on the new descriptor.
 If the callback returns `undefined` then the property value is not copied.
 ### Returns
-A new descriptor with a copy of a subset of properties from `this` but with different property names according to `map`.
+A new descriptor with a copy of a subset of properties from `this` but with different property names according to `map` or `null` if no properties were copied.
 ## Remarks
 No check is made to ensure mapped names are unique.
 Behavior is undefined when if duplicate names are provided.
 ## Install